teambit/docs/docs/workspace.md

 Knowing the state of the workspace's components is always important - which components are staged, modified or have missing dependencies, for example.
 It's important to note that we're talking about **the state of components with pending changes** - meaning, components that are pending export - they could be tracked and before their first export, or modified after export.

+A component may exist in more than one state.
+A state that is derived from its code status (such as modified) and a state derived from its dependencies (e.g. pending to be tagged).

 Listed here are all possible component states.